ggnohc/Rover/Rover_writeup.md

 * The 3 color threshold is then overlay and mapped to a world map on RGB color scheme, with red, blue and green channel representing obstable, navigable terrain and rock sample respectively.

+* The code was tested against my own recorded output and mapped as in this [Youtube video](https://youtu.be/DUcUU9hGKuM)

 ### Autonomous Navigation and Mapping